Time taken : >15mins

 However, the break reaffirmed his love for writing.
 He continues to take on new challenges creatively, whether it be adapting a play for the first time with Hope (Harap), or writing his first musical with Alkesah (As the story goes), a contemporary take on Malay folklore commissioned by Esplanade for Pesta Raya – Malay Festival of Arts 2018.

 Zulfadli is the quintessential theatrical multi-hyphenate, but considers himself a playwright first and foremost.
 “The rest is gravy,” he says.

 He wants to anthologise his plays, and is interested to work on more intercultural productions.
-With How Did The Cat Get So Fat?, for example, Zulfadli recalls director Tan Beng Tian taking a lot of care to understand the psyche of the Malay characters who included nine-year-old Fatimah, a taxi driver and a Muslim entrepreneur.
+With How Did The Cat Get So Fat?, Zizi Azah Abdul Majid’s play which he dramaturged for The Studios in 2018, Zulfadli recalls director Tan Beng Tian taking a lot of care to understand the psyche of the Malay characters who included nine-year-old Fatimah, a taxi driver and a Muslim entrepreneur.